 The prayer in today's Gospel is the shorter version of the Lord's Prayer (the 'Our Father').
 In this prayer Jesus reminds us that God, the Creator of the Universe, is our heavenly Father.
 He teaches us to ask God to forgive us in the same way that we forgive others.
-Today let's think about how it feels to forgive someone and to reconcile a friendship.
+Today let's think about how it feels to forgive someone and make friends again.
 'Little Way Week' can be a great time to make a new start.
 Is there anyone whose forgiveness you would like?
 Is there anyone you need to forgive?
-Let us try to be more forgiving with people at home, at school and in our community as we journey through this important week.

-THE LORD'S PRAYER: Our Father who art in heaven, hallowed be thy name.
+Let us try to be more forgiving at home, at school and in our community as we journey through THE LORD'S PRAYER: Our Father who art in heaven, hallowed be thy name.
 Thy kingdom come.
 Thy will be done on earth, as it is in heaven.
 Give us this day our daily bread, and forgive us our trespasses, as we forgive those who trespass against us, and lead us not into temptation, but deliver us from evil.
 Amen.
+Thursday IIth October 2012